neuralchemist/weather-app/README.md

 ## About

-**Weather App** is a mobile friendly website showing the weather forcast for next seven days.
+**Weather App** is a mobile friendly website showing the weather forecast for next seven days.

 ## Features and Stack